 Well here's good news: if you're running SQL Server, the following SQL query will show you just that: the currently running SQL statement(s) and some additional details about each query including their duration, their database name, the program executing the SQL, the session id, and much more.

-For more (including what to do if you may be unable to run this code, as well as something similar for Mysql, please read on.
+For more (including why things like Activity Monitor, sp_who2, and others aren't the answer, as well as what to do if you may be unable to run this code), please read on.

 The book is a quick read, and really well done, including a discussion of what statistics are, why they're important, how to diagnose trouble with them, and how to use the SSMS interface and/or SQL statements/commands to better understand them.